 Where is Student Health Services located and what are the hours of operation?

-Who is eligible for services?All currently registered students (full or part time, graduate and undergraduate), are eligible to be seen at Student Health Services.
+Who is eligible for services?All currently registered students (full or part time, graduate and undergraduate), are eligible to be seen at SHS.
 It does not matter what health insurance that you have.
 There is no office visit charge or copay to be seen.
 Emphasis is placed on maintaining and improving health.
 Medical care provided and advice given is consistent with teachings of the Catholic Church.
 All care is strictly confidential.

-Who provides the health care?
+Who provides the health care services?

 What services are available?

 SHS provides care for all routine medical illnesses and injuries.
 In addition, health promotion and education programs are offered to help you maintain and improve your health.
 Services include evaluation and treatment of common illnesses such as upper respiratory illnesses, orthopedic injuries and symptoms, dermatology or skin diseases, gynecological care, sexually transmitted disease treatment and counseling; pregnancy, physical examinations; health education, preventive medicine, HIV testing and evaluation and treatment of eating disorders, substance abuse, depression, etc.

 Are Pharmacy services available through SHS?